gquathamer/google-maps-example/README.md

         `LIGHTBOX_API_KEY="MY_LIGHTBOX_API_KEY"`

+4.Paste your Google Maps API key into 'basic-tile-layer.html' in the client folder

-4.Start up the proxy server using nodemon
+5.Start up the proxy server using nodemon

         `npm run dev`

-5.Use something like live server to serve the html file found in the 'client' directory.
+6.Use something like live server to serve the html file found in the 'client' directory.

-6.You should be seeing Lightbox tiles over the Google roadmap:
+7.You should be seeing Lightbox tiles over the Google roadmap:
 ![alt text](./Capture.PNG "Tile View")

 ## Proxy Server